crateio/distutils2/docs/source/distutils/setupscript.rst

     <http://pypi.python.org/pypi>`_.

 (5)
-    The ``long_description`` field is used by PyPI when you are registering a package, to build its home page.
+    The ``description`` field is used by PyPI when you are registering a project, to build its home page.

 (6)
-    The ``license`` field is a text indicating the license covering the package where the license is not a selection from the "License" Trove classifiers.
+    The ``license`` field is a text indicating the license covering the release where the license is not a selection from the "License" Trove classifiers.
 See the ``Classifier`` field.
 Notice that there's a ``licence`` distribution option which is deprecated but still acts as an alias for ``license``.